Towards Foundation Models and Few-Shot Parameter-Efficient Fine-Tuning for Volumetric Organ Segmentation: Experiments

-\paragraph{\textbf{Foundation model pre-training}.} The partial version of SwinUNETR \cite{SwinUNETR} presented in \cite{UniversalModel} is used as segmentation architecture.
-The model is trained on the assembly dataset, by optimizing the Dice loss in Eq. \ref{eq:foundation_model} using $3$ input patches of size $96\times96\times96$ per volume in each iteration, with a batch size of $2$ volumes, during $120$ epochs, and using $4$ distributed GPUs.
-We use AdamW with a base learning rate of $1e^{-4}$, and a warm-up cosine scheduler of $10$ epochs.
+The proposed foundation model is trained on the 29 tasks defined in the assembly dataset (\textit{see} Table~\ref{datasets}), by optimizing the Dice loss in Eq. \ref{eq:foundation_model}.
+In each step, three input patches of size $96\times96\times96$ per volume are forwarded to the model, using a batch size of two volumes during $120$ epochs and four distributed A6000 GPUs.
+The optimizer employed is AdamW.
+The base learning rate is set to $10^{-4}$, and a warm-up cosine scheduler of ten epochs is included.
 Input patches are augmented through intensity shifts and random rotations of $90$ degrees.

-\paragraph{\textbf{Spatial adapter training.}} In order to adapt the foundation model to new target domains, we freeze the weights of the pre-trained model and remove the classifier head.
-Over the last feature map, we include as the spatial adapter a decoder block of SwinUNETR.
-Concretely, the module is composed of three stacked convolutions and one skip connection, with a kernel size of $3$, Leaky-ReLU activation, and batch normalization.
-Under the few-shot learning scenario, the module is trained with $k$=$\{1,5,10\}$ support samples for $100$ epochs.
-We use AdamW and an initial learning rate of $0.5$ with cosine decay.
-The model takes as input $6$ patches of size $96\times96\times96$ per volume in each iteration with a batch size of $1$ volume.
-In the transductive inference (TI) setting, the size constraint over the query sample in Eq. \ref{eq:size_penalty} is applied for the last $50$ epochs, with $\lambda=1$.